jocoso/Trimurti/Style.md

 Implement and validate the log-out button.
 The button must only be visible when a user is logged in and must trigger the logout process correctly, with the button disappearing once the user logs out successfully.

+---

-Posts: And Those Who Make Them
+## Posts: And Those Who Make Them
-User Story
+**User Story**
-As a new visitor to the blog,
+**As a** new visitor to the blog,
-I want to be able to click on the blogs,
+**I want to** be able to click on the blogs,
-So I can read the post if it is long.
+**So that I** can read the post if it is long.

-Acceptance Criteria:
+#### Acceptance Criteria
-User can click on a post.
+> - User can click on a post.
-User can see a post page
+> - User can see a post page
-User can see the information from the post he clicked displayed on the page In the main post the user can see: A title, a post content, a post creator’s username and a date of post creation.
+> - User can see the information from the post he clicked displayed on the page
+> - In the main post the user can see: A title, a post content, a post creator’s username and a > - date of post creation.
+> - User will be able to comment
-The user will be able to comment
+> - User will be able to see their comment once they press submit
-The user will be able to see their comment once they press submit The user will be disallowed from seeing the option to comment when logged out
+> - User will be disallowed from seeing the option to comment when logged out

-Acceptance Criteria:
+#### Acceptance Criteria:

-A Blog’s Main Page:
+**A Blog’s Main Page:**
-Clicking on a post will direct you to a post page.
+- Clicking on a post will direct you to a post page.
-In the post page, the user can see
+- In the post page, the user can see
-The post title
+    - The post title
-The post content
+    - The post content
-The post creator’s username
+    - The post creator’s username
-The date created for that post.
+    - The date created for that post.

-Comment and Subscribe:
+**Comment and Subscribe:**
-The post page now will have a textbox for comments.
+- The post page now will have a textbox for comments.
-The textbox will only be visible if the user is logged in When the user press submit the box will empty and a new comment will show on the page without the need to refresh.
+- The textbox will only be visible if the user is logged in
+- When the user press submit the box will empty and a new comment will show on the page without the need to refresh.
-The same information than the main post should be displayed in my comment
+- The same information than the main post should be displayed in my comment